Area Standing Committees

 Invites groups and districts to start archives and write histories; displays the archives at the March Round-Up, State Convention, Workshops, and as requested.

-We need your help in updating the Archives; if you have information or materials regarding group, district, committee or even Area 33's history, please submit it to the Archives Committee at one of the email addresses listed above, or select below for a mail in form.
+We need your help in updating the Archives; if you have information or materials regarding group (history form), District committee (history form) or even Area 33 Committee (history form) please submit it to the Archives Committee at one of the email addresses listed below, or mail in the form.
 Please print, complete and send the form to Area 33 General Service of Southeast Michigan, 24225 W. Nine Mile Rd.
 Suite 128, Southfield, MI 48033.

 The Archives Committee's Business Meeting is held: